rhel-labs/learn-katacoda/imagebuilder/step7.md

 ![Select Blueprint Images Tab](/rhel-labs/scenarios/imagebuilder/assets/Select-Images-Tab.png)

 The **Images** tab contains a list of all the images built from this blueprint.
-You will see that the one you just created is still **Image build in progress** status, as pictured below.
+You will see that the one you just created is likely still **Image build pending** but should transition to **Image build in progress** status, as pictured below.

 ![Build In Progress](/rhel-labs/scenarios/imagebuilder/assets/Build-in-Progress.png)